“TABOO TOPIC 2 - The Taboo Topics about creating for Self Publish clients - Pt2”

 I can guarantee you that the next post this type of author will post will be something like - " I don´t understand why nobody is buying my book when everyone I know loves it and thinks it´s great with a beautiful story, lovely illustrated...
 I simply must be doing something wrong...help !"

-Inevitably the replies from the same "support group" will be something like, - "Don´t give up, your book is awesome, people just don´t understand", etc.
+Inevitably the replies from the same "support group" will be something like, - "Don´t give up, your book is awesome, people just don´t understand / it happened to me too.", etc.

 In short, none of those people will even realize the problem was that only professional-looking books can succeed out there and it´s very easy to spot an amateur inferior product in the market, in particular from people who buy a lot of books.